 We are a social enterprise charity.
 Our vision is for people with learning disabilities to be valued in the workplace, to reach their full potential and feel included as members of society.

 Founder & Chairman Rosa Monckton, whose younger daughter, Domenica, has Down’s Syndrome, set up the registered charity to help young people with learning disabilities find and retain meaningful employment.

 There are 1.5 million people with learning disabilities in the UK and almost 95% are unemployed.
 Far too many are missing out on the basic right to aspire to a career, along with the wider social networks, better emotional and physical health, and increased independence that comes from having a job.
 They share the same aspirations as everyone else and they want nothing more than the opportunity to demonstrate their full potential.

 Domenica was Princess Diana’s last godchild, and Rosa passionately promotes the late Princess’s belief that “everybody needs to be valued and everyone has the potential to give something back”.

 At Team Domenica, we strongly believe that young people with learning disabilities have the right to work, to lead fulfilling and purposeful lives, to have their individual gifts and talents recognised, and to feel included as valued members of society.

 Based in central Brighton & Hove, and launched by the actress Julie Walters in September 2016, we operate through a unique three-tier set-up of Training Centre, Training Café (Café Domenica) and Employment Centre.
 Through this we provide employment programmes to young people with a wide range of ability, referred to as our ‘candidates’ to more accurately reflect and emphasise their role as people ready for employment.

-We have already achieved an outstanding 44% paid employment rate, more than seven times higher than the national employment statistic (6%) for people with learning disabilities.
+We have already achieved an outstanding 76% paid employment rate through our supported internships, more than 12 times higher than the national employment statistic (5.1%) for people with learning disabilities.